h15200/notes/bit-manipulation.md

     - ex. for given number n, clear just the 3rd bit.
       - make bit that looks like `1111111etc..0111` = `~(1 << 3)`
       - `AND` it with `n & (~(1 << 3))`

+  - another good tool is the abiity to check if at MOST 1 bit is `1` and rest are 0
+    - take a random binary, `0001000`
+    - substract 1 `0001000 - 1` = `0000111` (all bits to the right flip to 1)
+    - those two will NEVER coincide if there were only 1 bit to begin with `0001000` & `0000111` = 0
+    - so if num & (num - 1) === 0, then num has only 1 bit. very useful for string algos with palindromes in conjuction with XOR

 ## bit vector (bit array)